ruggeri/tech-notes/randos/displays.md

     2k is technically a little wider (2048x1080).
 This allows easily showing 1.85:1 (open matte) or 2.39:1 (Scope) films.
 Both formats are wider than 16:9 (which is really more of a display format).
+  - This is the resolution of my digital BenQ projector purchased 2014.
 - 2560x1440: called 1440p or QHD (Quad HD) or WQHD (Wide Quad HD)
   - 16:9
   - Notice this quadruples the size of HD.